0xvashishth/CalcHub/README.md

 <h1 align="center">CalcHub</h1>

-<h3 align="center">This Open-Source repository is all about making new calculators on different apects of Mathematics.</h3>
+<h3 align="center">This Open-Source repository is all about making new calculators on different aspects of Mathematics.</h3>

 <div align="center">
 <a href="https://github.com/vasu-1/CalcHub"><img src="https://sloc.xyz/github/vasu-1/CalcHub" alt="total lines"/></a>